Create Harness-Free Models With MAT-File Input Data

 Now that the model is harness-free, set up the inputs from the MAT-file previously used by the Signal Editor block.

-In the Modeling tab, select Model Settings.
-In the Data Import/Export pane, click the Connect Inputs button.
+In the Modeling tab, click Model Settings.
+In the Data Import/Export pane, click Connect Inputs.

 Map Signals to Root Inport